hgcl/clara-le/pages/posts/the-guernsey-literary-and-potato-peel-pie-society.md

 I got quite sick this last week and wasn't able to do much except for lying in bed.
 It happens that this exciting activity pairs pretty well with audiobooks.
 So I set on searching for an available audiobook on [Libby](https://libbyapp.com/)[^1] and stumbled on _The Guernsey Literary and Potato Peel Pie Society_ by Mary Ann Shaffer and Annie Barrows.

 I had already read the book a few years ago and remembered loving it.
-Being at the end of my life, it seemed like it would have just the kind of wholesome vibe I needed.
+As I was practically in a dying state, it seemed like it would have just the kind of wholesome vibe I needed.
 Plus, I was curious about how an audio version of this epistolary novel would fare.
 So I closed my eyes and pressed on _play_ (or more likely the other way around).

 And what an adventure!
 I wholeheartedly recommend listening to the [Penguin Random House edition of the audiobook](https://www.penguinrandomhouseaudio.com/book/164594/the-guernsey-literary-and-potato-peel-pie-society/).
 The voice actors are able to give life to the many characters in such a natural way, it is hard to believe that it is only a five-people cast.